Who are the highest-paid wide receivers in the NFL?

 The price for a No. 1 receiver has soared in recent years, surpassing $20 million annually.
 A handful of players have set the bar and lived up to that massive number, while others have cashed in without posting numbers on the field to back it up.

-With a number of marquee names on the free agent market this offseason, here are the NFL’s 10 most expensive receivers based on their annual averages:
+With a number of marquee names on the free agent market this offseason, here are the NFL’s 10 most expensive receivers based on their annual averages for the 2022 season.
+Athletes like DJ Moore, who received a three-year, nearly $62 million extension with the Panther set to begin in 2023, could make this list down the road.

 The former Houston Texans wideout was dealt to the Arizona Cardinals two offseasons ago and later signed a two-year, $54.5 million extension.
 His talent backs up the money, too, as he was named an All-Pro four straight years before injuries hampered him in 2021.